deprecated-near-apps/cross-contract/README.md

-# Live App Review 1 - App Access Keys
+# Live App Review 4 - Cross Contract Calls

 This repo is a companion to this video:

 [![Live App Review 1 - App Access Keys](https://img.youtube.com/vi/dT99JLpO2Q8/0.jpg)](https://www.youtube.com/watch?v=dT99JLpO2Q8)

+# Notes about this repo

+WARNING WIP!

+Only the "app tests" work.

+`yarn && yarn test:deploy` should work fine.

+To run `test/app.test.js`.

+There are no unit tests because cross contract calls don't support them anyway.
 # NEAR App Boilerplate

+This is a boilerplate repo for experimenting, maybe starting an app based on a topic in NEAR that you want to learn more about.

+Most of it just works out of the box by doing `yarn && yarn start`.

-Most of this repo is how to use React 17 with useContext and useReducer.
+Most of this repo (below) is how to use React 17 with useContext and useReducer.

 There is a helper in `src/utils/state` that handles a lot of this.
 You can follow the code as an example or read below to understand how it works.